 Important note: This page hasn’t been edited since our last championship in September 2018.
 Many changes will probably be made before our 2019 championship, so don’t please don’t assume that what you’re reading here is up to date.
+Chances are that we will keep the same basic format but add one optional challenge with more advanced calculations.

 The National Math Championship will start Saturday September 15 at 1:30pm in Montreal and Toronto and at 9:30am in Vancouver.
 It will last for about 3 hours.
 Click here for information about the cost and the venues.